1 Week North Macedonia Itinerary + Map

 Macedonia Square, Skopje

-Day 2 – Day trip from Skopje to Matka Canyon
+Day 2 – Day Trip from Skopje to Matka Canyon

 The Matka Lake within the Matka Canyon is the oldest artificial lake in the country.
 Here, you can rent kayaks, go on boat tours, or hike along the lake.
 Bring a picnic and enjoy the stunning scenery.
 We took a boat to the Vrelo Cave or Bat Cave and couldn't recommend it more.